Where to Ski in December

 Where to stay in Breckenridge

 Comfortable and catering for small or large families, 3*+ The Village is an excellent choice when travelling with kids.
-The condos are ski-in ski-out and next door to the children's ski school and creche.
-Having these close to your accommodation makes your holiday far more simple and easygoing!
+The condos are ski-in, ski-out, and conveniently located next to the children's ski school and creche.

 The Village in Breckenridge